 We also collaborate with 4 other similar societies under the name Sussex Watersports, and periodically hold large group socials, such as our huge t-shirt pub crawl which returned this year at the beginning of October, with over 80 attendees.

 Everyone is welcome to join our club, including staff and both Sussex and Brighton University students.
 You can have up to two taster sessions per sailing type before you buy a membership, and they can be purchased for £5 in advance of a session.
 Once you've bought a membership, you will need to fill in a copy of our membership form for us, and so we can pass your details on to our partner club(s) for your membership with them too.
-If you want to get involved but aren't a student at Sussex, join our Facebook group to see all our events, and if you would like to buy membership, go to the Activities Office in Falmer House and ask to purchase an associate membership of the club.
+If you want to get involved but aren't a student at Sussex, join our Facebook group to see all our events.
+If you would like to buy a membership, you will need to add both your chosen yacht/dinghy/combined membership, AND an associate membership to your basket.

 If you have any more questions, please don’t hesitate to ask!
 You can drop us an email at firstname.lastname@example.org and we'll get back to you, or contact us via our Facebook group.